jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec13.md

 Here are some examples of idempotent operations:

-* Transferring money from one bank account to another
+* Transferring value in a single transaction from a blockchain account to another
 * Deleting a file from a disk
 * Inserting a record into a database
 * Sending a message to a queue